wesselb/wesselb.github.io/_posts/2021-08-05-uniform-integrability.md

     \iff
     \lim_{K \to \infty} \E[\ind_{|X| \ge K} |X|] \to 0.
 \end{equation}
-Therefore, you could call a family of random variables *uniformly* integrable if the limit on the RHS, which is equivalent to integrability, converges uniformly over the family.
+Hence, you could call a family of random variables *uniformly* integrable if the limit on the RHS, which is equivalent to integrability, converges uniformly over the family.

 The bounded approximation given by uniform integrability can be made a bit nicer.
 Instead of bounding $X$ by applying the function $f_K(x) = \ind_{\abs{x} < K} x$, which exhibits a discontinuity at $\abs{x} = K$, uniform integrability allows us to bound $X$ by applying the nicer function $g_K(x) = \max(\min(x, K), -K)$, which is a fully continuous function: